51Degrees/documentation/src/features/asynchronousexecution.md

 asynchronous approach as we believe this gives better control to the developer.
 @endsnippet
 @startsnippet{java}
+Java supports asynchronous code using the [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) class.
+For Java we have decided to implement a @lazyloading feature instead of a fully asynchronous approach as we believe this gives better control to the developer.
 @endsnippet
 @startsnippet{php}
 PHP is single-threaded and does not support non-blocking execution out of the box.